Agatha Christie bibliography: Novels

 Initially in chronological order by UK publication date, even when the book was published first in the US or serialised in a magazine in advance of publication in book form.

-Short-story collections
+Short fiction collections

 Many of Christie's stories first appeared in journals, newspapers and magazines.
 This list consists of the published collections of stories, in chronological order by UK publication date, even when the book was published first in the US or serialised in a magazine in advance of publication in book form.